db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 - **2 SPDT SMT slide switches** for battery power on/off switches.
 This is a common style, similar to the ones found [here](https://www.digikey.com/en/products/detail/nidec-copal-electronics/CUS-12TB/1124222), [here](https://mkultra.click/alps-ssss811101/), or [here](https://www.amazon.com/gp/product/B00E6QJ6YK).

 - **8 - 10 adhesive bumpers**.
 Used as feet to keep the keyboard from moving.
-If you build with a bottom plate, get the smallest, thinnest option (~2mm or less).
+If you build with a bottom plate, get the smallest, thinnest option (~2mm or less), and I also recommend getting flat top screws with the thinnest head possible, to reduce the chance of the screws bottoming out past the thickness of the rubber feet.
+This could cause the screws to scratch up the surface that the keyboard is on.
 Otherwise, if you don't use a bottom plate, your bumpers can be installed to the bottom of the PCB and should stick out slightly past the thickness of the hotswap sockets, which are generally the thickest component on that side of the board.
 If not using a bottom plate, 2mm should be close to the minimum thickness you want for the bumpers.
 3mm is a bit safer.

 - **2x LiPo Batteries**
   - *The most compact option*, and one that will fit under most socketed microcontroller installations, is the 301230 LiPo battery pack, which is 3mm thick, and just shorter than the length of the microcontroller board, so these are the most suitable for low-power consumption builds.
 If installing the optional JST battery connector, [these batteries](https://mkultra.click/301230-lipo-battery-with-jst-connector/) work perfectly, as they already have the JST plug attached.
 Other options are to solder the battery wires directly to the +/- terminals on the PCB, splice wires with a JST plug attached to them, or crimp a JST connector onto the end of the battery wires yourself.